calaos/calaos_base/README.md

 =============

 Calaos is a powerful home automation software.
 It features a complete set of part to automate your house from lights to shutter or even music or cameras.
-Calaos uses the Enlightenment Foundation Libraries to power its amazing touchscreen interface.

-This is the base package for the server and the touchscreen client.
+This is the base package for the server.

 Contributing
 ------------